pyos/dg/src/functions.md

  * if a positional argument has a default value, all positional arguments that come after it must have them, too;
  * `**: a`, if defined, should be the last argument.

-And, most importantly,

- * you have to wrap argument specifications in parentheses, the only exception to this being functions with exactly one argument with no default value.

 ```dg
 double = x -> x * 2
 double 10 #=> 20